I noticed that the draft FXG 2.0 Specification is finally online. It appears that this will be the form of FXG implemented in CS5.

 As long as content is not easily authored in a semantically rich, structured fashion, the vision of the semantic web will remain an illusion.
 When and if document-centric XML gets more attention from standards bodies and software vendors, human communications will become far more efficient and effective.

 Welcome to the first post of my new blog.
 I am Max L. Dunn.
 While there are plenty of other Max Dunns out there (I am often mistaken for Max S. Dunn, for example), I’m the one who co-founded Silicon Publishing, a company devoted to publishing solutions, back in 2000.
 We automate data-generated publishing solutions, build graphic and layout software, and increasingly connect web and print publishing workflows.
-We’re immersed in Adobe technology (Adobe is both a partner and a client), most focused on Adobe InDesign Server and the reconciliation of that technology with Adobe Flash (compiled from Adobe Flex).
-We are thankful for the gaps people find in Adobe technologies so we can fill them in.
-Certainly some day Flash and InDesign will share more fundamental interoperability at their core; for the time being we enjoy a niche market making things at least work that way from a functional perspective.
+We’re immersed in Adobe technology (Adobe is both a partner and a client), most focused on Adobe InDesign Server and the connection of that composition engine to data, and the reconciliation of that technology with HTML5 and Adobe Flash.

 My deep long-term interest is XML from a document-centric perspective.
 We put DITA into FrameMaker for Adobe back in Frame 7.2, after helping make 7.0 work with XML in the first place, and continued to help Adobe with DITA in Frame 8 and 9 as well.
 We also developed our own Frame/DITA plug-in with Leximation for those that are really serious about such things.
-At this point in time our semantic XML work doesn’t connect very directly to our Flex/InDesign Server work; I expect one day it will.
-I co-wrote a chapter of the XML Handbook with Charles Goldfarb on WYSIWYG XML Authoring, and realizing this vision in the InDesign/Flash world looks more attainable each year, slowly working its way onto the road map for our Silicon Reader and Silicon Designer products.
+At this point in time our semantic XML work doesn’t connect very directly to our Web/InDesign Server work; I expect one day it will.
+I co-wrote a chapter of the XML Handbook with Charles Goldfarb on WYSIWYG XML Authoring, and realizing this vision in the InDesign/Web world looks more attainable each year, slowly working its way onto the road map for our Silicon Designer product.

 In this blog, I’m going to be sharing opinions, information, and stories of my life in publishing technology.
-Posts will range from opinionated rants (“How Google is Microsoft 2.0″, “Why Adobe Won’t Release an XFL Server In My Lifetime”) to factual explanations of how to tackle the challenges we face in our day-to-day work (“10 Cool Things You Can Do with the Text Layout Framework”, “The Seven Things IDML Can’t Do For You”).
+Posts will range from opinionated rants to factual explanations of how to tackle the challenges we face in our day-to-day work.
+I hope to be joined by some in Silicon Publishing in these writing efforts.

 I’d like to hear from you.
 Help guide this blog by posting your own comments, resources, knowledge, and opinions.
 If you have questions about web-to-print technologies, Adobe tools, or XML standards, let me know.
 I’ll do my best to answer them here.